 Pitzer College welcomes applications from international students.
-The Class of 2019 includes students from Argentina, Chile, China, France, Hong Kong S.A.R., India, Netherlands, Pakistan, Singapore, South Korea, Sweden, Thailand, Turkey, the United Kingdom, and Vietnam.
+The Class of 2020 includes students from Argentina, Chile, China, France, Hong Kong S.A.R., India, Netherlands, Pakistan, Singapore, South Korea, Sweden, Thailand, Turkey, the United Kingdom, and Vietnam.

 Additional Application Requirements

 If English is not the primary language at your school and if English is not the primary language spoken at home, we require students to submit testing to demonstrate English proficiency.
 A minimum score of 7 on the IELTS or 96 IBT on the TOEFL is required for regular admission.
 Students must submit official scores.

 Students who are qualified for admission to Pitzer in all ways except English proficiency and who have achieved an IELTS score of at least 6.5 or a TOEFL score of at least 70 IBT are eligible for the International Scholars Program.
 International Scholars are admitted as regular, full-time students with the requirement of completing advanced English courses as part of their undergraduate studies.

 All admitted international students whose native language is not English will have their skills evaluated upon arrival on campus.
 Based on that evaluation, a student may be placed in appropriate advanced English courses.